gnutls/gnutls/README.md

 When built this way, some developer defaults will be enabled.
 See cfg.mk for details.

-Then build the project normally:
+Then build the project normally, and run the test suite.

 ```
 $ make